If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 1. Convince.
 In general, the more convince items you buy, the larger the price tag.

-Example: If you always buy premade plant based burgers rather than make them yourself.
+Example: If you buy premade plant based burgers rather than make them yourself.

 2. Processing.
 Typically less processed items are cheaper than more processed items.